Insight Counseling Center

 • Notify ICC promptly of any lawsuits, BBS complaints, or ethics issues.

 ICC conducts formal performance reviews to foster growth, ensure accountability, and maintain service excellence.
 Your initial review occurs after the 90-day introductory period, followed by annual evaluations thereafter.
-These reviews assess your clinical skills, documentation accuracy, adherence to ethical and legal standards, attendance, and engagement in supervision or professional development.
+These reviews assess clinical skills, documentation accuracy, adherence to ethical and legal standards, attendance, and engagement in supervision or professional development.

-Process: Evaluations are conducted via virtual channels by your supervisor or the Clinical Director.
-You'll receive written or verbal feedback, with opportunities to discuss your job performance and career goals.
-Additional evaluations may occur as needed to address unacceptable performance, ensuring timely intervention and support.
+Reviews may influence pay increases, promotions, coaching, disciplinary actions, or termination, though they do not guarantee specific outcomes.
+Evaluations are conducted via virtual channels by your supervisor or the Clinical Director, with opportunities to discuss your job performance and career goals.

 Acute Risk Response

-• Assess risk level using clinical judgment (e.g., suicide threats, acute crises).
+• Assess risk level using clinical judgment.

 • Provide the 988 Suicide & Crisis Lifeline and local emergency contacts.